Insights

 Plain-English notes for the decisions families actually face.

 This is not a market blog and it is not a trading feed.
-It is a small library of written notes about the situations that come up most often around retirement: old 401(k)s, household coordination, and how to think clearly about modern research tools without getting lost in the jargon.
+It is a small library of written notes about the situations that come up most often around retirement: pension elections, old 401(k)s, household coordination, and how to think clearly about modern research tools without getting lost in the jargon.

 The goal is the same as the rest of the site: clarity first.
 If a note raises a question about your own situation, the next step is a conversation with Dan Zimon, not a guess made from a webpage.